 But here’s the thing, what exactly is the best way to wash it?
 Is it safer to wash with your hands?
 Or in this case, can you put baby bottles in the dishwasher?

 Baby bottles can be put inside the dishwasher for cleaning.
-And this method is typically endorsed by many health authorities including the Center for Disease Control and Prevention (CDC) as it delivers squeaky clean components from bottle cap, sucking teats to rings and the actual bottle itself, especially when the sanitization feature of the dishwasher is used.
+And this method has been endorsed by many health authorities including the Centre For Disease Control and Prevention, as it delivers squeaky clean components from bottle caps, sucking teats to bottle rings and the actual bottle itself, especially when the sanitization feature of the dishwasher is used.

-First off, before any cleaning discussion is brought up, you have to make sure you’ve done the assignment of getting safe and high quality materials for your baby to feed from.
-And by these, I’m talking about everything that concerns baby feeding which especially includes feeding bottles.
+First of all, before any cleaning discussion is brought up, you have to make sure you’ve done the assignment of getting safe and high-quality materials for your baby.

-Having feeding bottles of premium quality will ensure that you never have to worry about chemical leaching, discoloration, or structural disintegration of the bottles under heat.
-Come to think of it, if you don’t spend crazily on your little one who else would you do it for?
+Having bottles of premium quality will ensure that you never have to worry about chemical Leeching, discoloration, or structural disintegration of the bottles under heat.

-Now bringing up the topic of cleaning, you need to make sure you’re using safe detergents and also safe practices inside the dishwasher.
-It’s one thing to have quality items and it’s another to know how to properly take care of them so your baby stays healthy and happy all the time after feeding from them.
+Now bringing up the topic of cleaning, you need to make sure you’re using safe detergents inside the dishwasher.
+It’s one thing to have quality items, and it’s another to know how to properly take care of them.

-The best type of detergents for cleaning baby bottles in the dishwasher
+What are the best types of detergents for cleaning baby bottles in the dishwasher

-While detergents are generally helpful and instrumental in all aspects of cleaning, they are also known to sometimes possess certain ingredients that can be harmful.
+While detergents are generally helpful and instrumental in all aspects of cleaning, they are also known to sometimes possess certain compounds that can be harsh.

-Considering the delicacy of cleaning baby bottles, the detergents you are using should be thoroughly inspected and reviewed.
+Considering how delicate it is to clean baby bottles, the detergents you are using should be thoroughly inspected and reviewed.